November 15th, 2017

 How Does a Bird House Help The Environment?

 There is a large percentage of birds in the U.S. that will choose an enclosed structure to live in, and since the natural habitat of birds is being reduced every year, assisting them with a safe structure to live in will help keep them alive and their numbers strong.
 A simple bird house with the right dimensions will provide safety from predators, warmth during cold months and a place for breeding.
-But how does this affect our environment?
+So how does this affect our environment?